How to Actually Read Rust’s Standard Library Documentation

 Emmett: Exactly.
 They’re there for advanced use cases.
 Focus on the main type parameter first.

-Your First Real Investigation: What Does .iter() Return?
+Our First Investigation: What Does .iter() Returns?

 Marty: Alright, in the code we have numbers.iter().
 What does that return?
 How do I find out?